Fatty Liver Disease in Illinois

 There are two fundamental types of fatty liver disease (hepatic steatosis: NAFLD or non-alcoholic fatty liver disease and alcoholic steatohepatitis (alcoholic fatty liver disease).
 Fatty liver disease (FLD) is a condition whereupon fat bunches up in the liver cells.
 This may result in liver inflammation, otherwise known as hepatitis, which may, in turn, advance to scarring and permanent damage.
 If the intensity of the condition advances, or if it is left untreated, FLD can progress to liver cirrhosis and eventually liver failure.

 It is crucial to observe the signs your body is conveying to you and contact a gastrointestinal specialist at GI Alliance of Illinois.
-Our highly trained GI providers proudly provide individualized care for fatty liver disease in Chicago, IL Peoria, IL, and Bloomington, IL.
+Our highly trained GI providers proudly provide individualized care for fatty liver disease in Chicago, IL Peoria, IL, and Normal, IL.

 What are the symptoms of fatty liver disease?